Picture Credit: Alison Howland (IFY Community)

 York’s walls are three miles long and this makes them the longest walls in England.
 The area inside the walls is over 250 acres.

-York Minster is York’s Cathedral and it is the Largest Gothic Cathedral in Europe.
-It is famous for its Great East Window which covers over 2,000 square feet and it is the largest example of medieval glass in the world.
+York Minster is York’s Cathedral and it’s the largest Gothic Cathedral in Europe.
+It’s famous for its Great East Window which covers over 2,000 square feet and it’s the largest example of mediaeval glass in the world.

-The Shambles is often said to be the best preserved medieval street in Europe.
-It was once known as The Great Flesh Shambles and the name refers to the original trade in the street.
-Butchers used to display their meat on shelves in the street.
-It is now a street of souvenir shops, eateries, a bookshop and a bakery.
-All the butcher shops have long since disappeared but some shops on the street still have meat-hooks hanging outside.
+The Shambles, once known as The Great Flesh Shambles, is said to be the best preserved mediaeval street in Europe.
+Butchers displayed their meat on shelves in the street.
+Now it’s full of souvenir shops, eateries, a bookshop, and a bakery.
+All of the butcher’s shops have gone but some shops still have meat hooks hanging outside.

-York is also home to the National Railway Museum.
-There are a vast collection of locomotives.
-In the collection are the famous locomotives The Flying Scotsman and the world’s fastest steam locomotive, The Mallard.
+York is also home to the National Railway Museum where there is a vast collection of locomotives.

 Also situated in York and open to the public is a preserved Cold War Bunker.
 It was previously the headquarters of No 20 Group, Royal Observer Corps.